U.S. Warns Germany: Using Huawei Could Crimp Intelligence-Sharing Between Agencies

 That's the gist of a letter U.S. Ambassador Richard A. Grenell recently sent to German Economy Minister Peter Altmaier, according to The Wall Street Journal, which first reported the news.

-"A U.S. embassy spokesman told NPR in a statement that he would not comment on the contents of the letter," NPR's Joanna Kakissis reports from Munich.
-"But he added that the U.S. position on 5G network security is well known."
+"A U.S. Embassy spokesman told NPR in a statement that he would not comment on the contents of the letter," NPR's Joanna Kakissis reports from Munich.
+"But he added that the U.S. position on 5G network security is well-known."

-The U.S. has repeatedly urged Germany, Canada and other allies not to use Huawei — China's largest telecom equipment maker — to build sophisticated new telecommunications networks, saying the company has possible ties to Chinese intelligence agencies.
+The U.S. has repeatedly urged Germany, Canada and other allies not to use Huawei — China's largest telecom equipment-maker — to build sophisticated new telecommunications networks, saying the company has possible ties to Chinese intelligence agencies.

 Huawei has denied that it spies for China.
 But suspicions have increased enough that the company's founder and CEO, Ren Zhengfei, tried to quash them earlier this year, when he said, "No law requires any company in China to install mandatory backdoors."